Pelorus Jack (HMS New Zealand mascot): Biography

-Pelorus Jack died in an accident on board, falling down the ships forward funnel.
-On 24 April 1916, he was 'discharged dead' by the Royal Navy.
+Pelorus Jack died in an accident on board, falling down the ship's forward funnel.
+On 24 April 1916, he was "discharged dead" by the Royal Navy.
 His death was reported:

 The mascot, Pelorus Jack, a bulldog puppy, came to an untimely death by falling down the funnel casing and being burnt to death.
 His loss is mourned by the men, who had become very attached to the dog, as he was on deck barking at the shells all through the two engagements, and he was to have been presented with a medal.
 It is believed that the New Zealanders in England are going to present the ship with another mascot, as a little black kitten is the only pet they have now.